 Despite being preventable and treatable, overdoses from heroin, fentanyl and other opioids continue to cause an alarming number of deaths in our region, devastating many in our communities.
 ACT aims to stop overdose deaths, reduce harm caused by opioids, and strengthen community engagement in addressing public health challenges.
 Our ACT AmeriCorps members serve a critical role in meeting these goals, and ACT is committed to providing our AmeriCorps members with an enriching and impactful service experience.
 Each year our team trains over 1,000 people from all walks of life in Metro Detroit to respond in an opioid related overdose emergency.

-We'd be happy to further discuss any questions you may have!
 We are looking forward to forming our newest ACT Team!

 In community partnership,